 Net Present Value (NPV)

-Net present value (NPV) of a project is the potential change in an investor's wealth caused by the project while time value of money is being accounted for.
-It equals the present value of net cash inflows generated by a project less the initial investment on the project.
-It is one of the most reliable measures used in capital budgeting because it accounts for time value of money by using discounted cash flows in the calculation.
+Net present value (NPV) of a project represents the change in a company's net worth/equity that would result from acceptance of the project over its life.
+It equals the present value of the project net cash inflows minus the initial investment outlay.
+It is one of the most reliable techniques used in capital budgeting because it is based on the discounted cash flow approach.

-Net present value calculations take the following two inputs:
+Net present value calculations require the following three inputs:

-- Projected net cash flows in successive periods from the project.
+- Projected net after-tax cash flows in each period of the project.

-- A target rate of return i.e. the hurdle rate.
+- Appropriate discount rate i.e. the hurdle rate.

-Net cash flow equals total cash inflow during a period, including salvage value if any, less cash outflows from the project during the period.
+Net after-tax cash flows equals total cash inflow during a period, including salvage value if any, less cash outflows (including taxes) from the project during the period.

 The first step involved in the calculation of NPV is the estimation of net cash flows from the project over its life.
 The second step is to discount those cash flows at the hurdle rate.